 The most common example of ketose is fructose whereas glucose and galactose are aldoses.
 The chemical formulation of sugar is Cn (H2O) n (e.g., C6H12O6 for glucose), which is naturally found in all fruits, dairy products, vegetables, and whole grains.
 The chemical configuration and structure of sugar particularly, glucose, fructose, and sucrose have been elaborated in Figure 1.
 These sugars are the carbohydrates that we often consume in our diet.
 Single sugar molecules (monomers) are the monosaccharides and the two monomers linked together are the disaccharides.
 Relatively larger chains of sugar molecules that are interconnected with each other via chains are oligosaccharides and polysaccharides.

 Why is sucrose not a reducing sugar?

 Sucrose is a nonreducing sugar.
 In sucrose, there are glycosidic bonds between their anomeric carbons to retain the cyclic form of sucrose, avoiding its conversion into the form of an open chain with an aldehyde group.
 Contrarily, maltose and lactose, which are the reducing sugar, have a free anomeric carbon that can get converted into an open-chain form by forming a bond with the aldehyde group.

 Is starch a reducing sugar?
 It should be remembered here that starch is a non-reducing sugar as it does not have any reducing group present.

 Reducing vs. Non-reducing Sugars

-What is reducing sugar and nonreducing sugar?
+What are reducing sugar and nonreducing sugar?

 Key differences between reducing and non-reducing sugars: